python/cpython/Doc/library/weakref.rst

 .. class:: ref(object[, callback])

    Return a weak reference to *object*.
-The original object can be retrieved by calling the reference object if the referent is still alive; if the referent is no longer alive, calling the reference object will cause :const:`None` to be returned.
-If *callback* is provided and not :const:`None`, and the returned weakref object is still alive, the callback will be called when the object is about to be finalized; the weak reference object will be passed as the only parameter to the callback; the referent will no longer be available.
+The referent can be retrieved by calling the weak reference if the referent is still alive; if the referent is no longer alive, calling the weak reference will cause :const:`None` to be returned.
+If *callback* is provided and not :const:`None`, and the weak reference is still alive, the callback will be called when the referent is about to be finalized; the weak reference will be passed as the only argument to the callback; the referent will no longer be available.

    It is allowable for many weak references to be constructed for the same object.
    Callbacks registered for each weak reference will be called from the most